inouye-lab/starcraftdata-website/content/authors/admin/_index.md

 #highlight_name: true
 ---
 StarCraftData is dedicated to hosting easy-to-use datasets for machine learning and computer vision based on StarCraft II replays from human players.

-Currently this website is under construction, but we will updated soon!